 Description

-bench updatecommand to dynamically modify the number of agent workers and concurrency.Syntax
+manual, use thebench updatecommand to dynamically modify the number of agent workers and the level of concurrency.Syntax

 <eascmd64> bench update <benchmark_task_name> -Doptional.concurrency=<attr_value> -Doptional.agentCount=<attr_value>Parameters

-benchmark_task_name: the name of the stress testing task.
+benchmark_task_name: The name of the stress testing task.<attr_value>: The specific value to set.

 Example

-<eascmd64> bench update benchmark-demo-b99c -Doptional.concurrency=2 -Doptional.agentCount=1The system returns information similar to the following output:
+<eascmd64> bench update benchmark-demo-b99c -Doptional.concurrency=2 -Doptional.agentCount=1The system returns a response similar to the following.

 [RequestId]: 9920C672-4D41-5CC4-8EC0-C690F76E**** [OK] Running [TaskName: benchmark-demo-b99c, DesiredAgent:1, AvailableAgent: 1, Message: Benchmark task is Updating] [OK] Benchmark task benchmark-demo-b99c was updated successfully